rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 ## Cloud Function Deploy: gcf_analytics
-Depends on gcf_interestcal cloud function deployed and having run successfully.
-See System Diagram for more details.

 gcf_analytics google cloud function is triggered by upload to illuminating_upload_json_bucket_output by gcf_interestcal cloud function and starts appending the calculations to BigQuery `delta_calculations` table in `gcfdeltaanalytics` table.
 Scope: Analytics triggered by a Submit of Interest Request only supported currently.